Celtics Roster Reset: How Kyrie Irving Trade Impacts Starting Lineup, Bench

 C: Aron Baynes

 Irving takes over for Thomas as the starting point guard and gives Boston one of the league’s most dynamic offensive players.
-He can shoot from 3-point range, finish at the rim and dominate in pick-and-roll.
-Irving is one of the toughest guys to defend in the league with his ability to create offense in so many ways.
+He can shoot from 3-point range, finish at the rim and dominate in pick-and-roll sets.
+Irving is one of the toughest players to defend in the league with his ability to create offense in so many ways.
 His playmaking is underrated, too, as evidenced by his 8.3 assists per 100 possessions last season.

 Hayward could start at small forward, but shooting guard makes a lot of sense because it would allow Stevens to give Brown more minutes to help his development.
 Hayward is an All-Star who’s increased his scoring average in each of the last six seasons.
 He’s never played with a star as talented as Irving.

 Brown has the potential to be an elite perimeter defender and showed good improvement with his 3-point shot last season.
 After a solid rookie campaign and another strong summer league, it’s time to increase his role.
-Brown is the most athletic player on the team and could form a devastating fastbreak duo with Irving — just think of the alley-oop possibilities.
+Brown is the most athletic player on the team and could form a devastating fast break duo with Irving — just think of the alley-oop possibilities.

 Horford stretches the floor, passes well and gives the C’s a low-post scoring option.
 His defense and teamwork also are exceptional.
 He does a bit of everything for the Celtics, and his job should be even easier with two major stars in Irving and Hayward in the fold.